TartanLlama/staging.tartanllama.xyz/src/data/blog/_2018/guaranteed-copy-elision.md

 That's a better name for this feature.
 Not guaranteed copy elision. **Deferred temporary materialization**.

 Temporary materialization creates a temporary object from a prvalue, resulting in an xvalue.
 The most common places it occurs are when binding a reference to or performing member access on a prvalue.
-If a reference is bound to the prvalue, the materialized temporary’s lifetime is extended to that of the reference (this is unchanged from C++11, but worth repeating).
+If a reference is bound to the prvalue, the materialized temporary's lifetime is extended to that of the reference (this is unchanged from C++11, but worth repeating).
 If a prvalue initializes a class type of the same type as the prvalue, then the destination object is initialized directly; no temporary required.

 Some examples: